Fernthedev/beatsaber-quest-porting-guide/README.md

 You can make PRs to this repo, though your new documentation should have the following requirements:

-- [x] Properly describe the practice and it's use cases.
+- [x] Properly describe the practice and its use cases.
 Specify when to/not to use said practice
 - [x] The reader should be aware of the consequences/advantages of said method
 - [x] Show examples from C# identical/similar code if applicable